postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ### Asserting that an object is contained

-You can check that an object is part of a parent object:
+Check that an object is part of a parent object:

 ```js
 /*